Music has always played an important and pivotal role in my life. At times it was my comforter,companion,friend,guide and inspiration.

 Starting off with the King.

 No one who loves music can say that they don’t like Elvis so it was no different for me.Without divulging too much of my personal life, suffice to say my childhood could have been better.
 It was in Elvis’s music I often found solace.
-Although I did enjoy his edgier early stuff ,it were his ballads that spoke to me and especially this one:
+Although I did enjoy his edgier early stuff ,it was his ballads that spoke to me and especially this one:

 Well she wasn’t really the first woman in my life I had a mother and sisters, but Joan was the first woman that got my musical juices flowing so to speak.